 “It used to be all doors were wood, which is not a very efficient material.
 Old doors would lose a lot of heat,” Hughes explained.
 “Newer doors, some of which are made of metal or fiberglass that looks like wood, have insulation inside that almost makes them like a cooler you would take to the beach.
 It cuts down on radiant heat quite a lot.”

 Invest in a Dual-flush Toilet

-You’ve probably already seen those new toilets with two buttons for different flush strengths at various public places, like shopping malls and universities.
+You’ve probably already seen those new toilets with two buttons for different flush strengths at various public places, such as shopping malls and universities.
 But did you know those dual-flush toilets are also available for private homes?
 They’re the newest offering in water-efficient plumbing.

 “Toilets are a major fixture that uses water.
 Prior to 1990, most toilets were manufactured to use 3.5 gallons per flush.
 Then, they converted to 1.6-gallon flushes.
 A couple of years ago, they came out with new dual-flush toilets that give you the option for 1.1-gallon flush,” said Stigner.

 Dual-flush toilets conserve water and ultimately help you avoid flushing your hard-earned money down the drain.

 There’s no universal solution to improving the efficiency of a home.
 Investigate which options make the most sense for you at this time, then make the smart investments to yield years of savings down the road.

 Want an energy-efficient HVAC system, but you’re not sure how you can afford it?
 Ask Service Experts about its Advantage Program™, which allows homeowners to lease new HVAC equipment for one low monthly cost.

 Source: Get Creative, a division of USA Today